plainionist/plainionist.github.io/_posts/2017-01-11-Microservices-Architecture.md

 ---
 layout: post
 title: "Book Review: Microservices Architecture"
-description: You want to get a quick but comprehensive overview on microservices?
+description: You want to get a quick but comprehensive overview on MicroServices?
 Here is a reading recommendation for you.
 tags: [book,microservices]
 lint-nowarn: JL0003
 ---